-With a career of 30 years, Sue brings a wide and deep experience of various library and managerial roles, across both private and state schools, primary and secondary as well as public library.
-She has been an effective and proactive change-maker as the head of several libaries in independent schools.
+With a career spanning 30 years, Sue brings a wide and deep experience of various library and managerial roles, across both private and state schools, primary and secondary as well as public library.
+She has been an effective and proactive change-maker as the head of several libraries in independent schools.
 In many of her settings, she has transformed both collections and processes in multiple positive ways, garnering respect and commendation from colleagues, students and community alike.
 Whether it is the promotion and nurturing of a reading culture, staging special events, the provision of quality resources or leading guided inquiry across all year levels, Sue’s passion for her work has always been evident.
-This extends to her professional ‘hobby’ of reviewing for numerous publishers from board books to adult novels and non-fiction and everything inbetween.
-Her blog, now approaching it’s 10th anniversary, is well-regarded and supported by both educators and book creators, nationally and globally.
-Her interest in bibliotherapy arose from this involvement and she has undertaken professional development in this aspect of readers’ advisory.
-She has a particular interest and knowledge in First Nations literature, arising from family connections as well as professional learning.
+This extends to her professional ‘hobby’ of reviewing for numerous publishers from board books to adult novels and non-fiction, creating resources and everything in between.
+Her blog, now in its 10th year, is well-regarded and supported by both educators and book creators, nationally and globally.
+Her interest in bibliotherapy arose from this involvement, and she has undertaken professional development in this aspect of readers’ advisory.
+She has a particular interest in and knowledge of First Nations literature, arising from family connections as well as professional learning.

 Michelle Nye is the new Head of Library Services at Good Shepherd Lutheran College and was the Teacher Librarian and Discovery Centre Director at Hillcrest Christian College and loves all things books and reading.
 Michelle has been the co-convenor of the SLAV Pakenham branch for many years and was a member of SLAV’s state council until 2021.
 She was awarded the 2017 SLAV Innovators Grant.
 Michelle has been a member of the YABBA Council for 8 years and president for 3 years.
 Michelle is a believer in the power of student voice and YABBA gives our young readers exactly that!
 As a passionate educator, she has spent twenty-four years helping her students to develop an awareness of Australian authors and illustrators.
 Voting for YABBA and attending the annual Awards Ceremony gives authentic power to the students!
 The fact is that children’s choice book awards are so very valuable is evidenced in the growing numbers of nominations and votes!